kurttheviking/ucb-js/README.md

     });
     ```

-2. Select an arm (for exploration or exploitation, according to the algorithm):
+2. Select an arm (exploits or explores, determined by the algorithm):

     ```js
     algorithm.select().then(function (arm) {